Highton

 The level of cultural diversity witnessed in Highton was found to be above average when compared nationally for a number of language and cultural background related metrics

-Highton's cultural diversity is above average, with 19.4% of its population born overseas and 12.8% speaking a language other than English at home.
+Highton has a higher than average cultural diversity, with 19.4% of its population born overseas and 12.8% speaking a language other than English at home.
 Christianity is the predominant religion in Highton, comprising 50.1% of its population.
-Hinduism, at 1.8%, is slightly overrepresented compared to the rest of Victoria's 1.7%.
+Hinduism, however, is slightly overrepresented compared to the rest of Victoria, making up 1.8% of Highton's population versus 1.7%.

 Frequently Asked Questions - Diversity